 As with the Republicans and Mr. Trump’s flirtations with fear and violence, India now suffers the ill effects of a serious confusion when a plurality win is marketed as a majority victory.

 … Replacing plurality rule with majority rule would improve American primaries.
 More broadly, an understanding of the critical difference between a plurality and a majority could improve politics around the world.
 In an open letter to Prime Minister Narendra Modi in India, Gopal Gandhi, Mahatma’s grandson, wrote that “69 percent of the voters did not see you as their savior,” adding that they also “disagreed on what, actually, constitutes our [country].”

-On page 91, Poundstone shows how bad our voting system has been for the presidency.
+Poundstone shows how bad our voting system has been for the presidency (page 91).
 Here is an amended excerpt of some of the bigger failures: